 However, I also have one large retrospective facing me, in fact the biggest one I've ever tackled.

 To commemorate the release of Skyfall, I've decided to watch all 23 previous James Bond films (including the non-canonical Never Say Never Again).
-I hope that because Skyfall is scheduled for November, I will be able to finish before its release (no guarantees).
-I like the Bond films (well, most of them, anyway), so I don't consider this a burden.
+I hope that because Skyfall is scheduled for November, I will be able to finish before its release.
+I like most Bond films, so I don't consider this a burden.

 I also feel slightly overwhelmed by the plethora of superhero films about to be unleashed in 2012.
 We've got The Amazing Spider-Man, The Dark Knight Rises, and The Avengers, and then we've got Man of Steel, Iron-Man 3, and Thor 2 in 2013 (if the world doesn't end courtesy of the Maya).
 Therefore, I'd like to begin (and end) a series of retrospectives on the Spider-Man films, the Batman films (including the 1966 adaptation of the television series), and the Superman series.

 I come from a unique perspective since I never read comic books as a child.
 In fact, I take great pride in never knowing the difference between Marvel and DC Comics or the characters from which they sprung from.
 I therefore am not hampered if something doesn't stay true to the comics and am not slavishly devoted to the characters.
 I can, as a result, judge the film based on its own merits.

 My friend Fidel Gomez, Jr. and I compiled a list of 52 films, one a week, that every person should watch.
 We called our list The Essentials (with apologies to Turner Classic Movies, we were unaware of your show).
 We made a list, checked it twice, the ones that were on both our lists automatically made it to the Final List, then it was a fight to see which of our choices survived.